Hodapp87/prosha/README.md

   - the closure can move them
 - Use an actual logging framework.
 - Migrate tests to... well... actual tests.
+- I am starting to see a pattern emerge in how I have to modularize things around closures.
+What can a macro do for me here?
+- swept-isocontour stuff from `/mnt/dev/graphics_misc/isosurfaces_2018_2019/spiral*.py`

 ## If I'm bored: